MohamedLamineAllal/laravel-mix-glob/README.md

 # laravel-mix-glob
-A wrapper above laravel-mix that add support for globs.
+A laravel-mix extension that add support for globs.

 > Don't forget to star the project. :heartbeat: :heart: